Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Second quantization

 \begin{subsection}{The Boson Fock space} In the next definition we will use the notion of \text{$m$-fold tensor product} over a Hilbert space $H$.
 This is a generalization of the space of order-$m$ hypermatrices $T^{(m)}$ defined in $\S 5$, where the Hilbert space was the finite dimensional space $\R^d$.
 In the quantum mechanics literature, the role of the Hilbert space is often played by $L^2(\R^3; \mathbb{C})$, in order to describe the wave function of a quantum particle.
 For a more complete explanation of tensor products of Hilbert spaces and Fock spaces we refer to \S\RomanNumeralCaps{2}.4 \ in \cite{RS1}.

 In the literature, Fock spaces are mostly considered for Hilbert spaces over the field $\C$.
-But since the FP equations \eqref{FP} and \eqref{NormalizedFPwithC} are posed on $\R^d$ (and not over $\C^d$), we shall use here only real valued Fock spaces.
-Moreover, these FP equations are considered here only for real valued initial data, and hence real valued solutions. \begin{definition} Let $H$ be a Hilbert space and denote by $H^{(m)}:=H \otimes H\otimes \cdots \otimes H$ ($m$ times), for any $m \in \mathbb{N}$.
+But since the FP-equations \eqref{FP} and \eqref{NormalizedFPwithC} are posed on $\R^d$ (and not over $\C^d$), we shall use here only real valued Fock spaces.
+Moreover, these FP-equations are considered here only for real valued initial data, and hence real valued solutions. \begin{definition} Let $H$ be a Hilbert space and denote by $H^{(m)}:=H \otimes H\otimes \cdots \otimes H$ ($m$ times), for any \bea{$m \geq 1$}.
 Set ${H}^{(0)}:=\C$ (or $\R$) and define the \textit{Fock space over $H$} as the completed direct sum

-Then, an element $\psi \in \mathcal{F}(H)$ can be represented as a sequence $\psi=\{ \psi^{(m)} \}_{m=0}^{\infty}$, where $\psi^{(0)} \in \C$ (or $\R$), $\psi^{(m)} \in H^{(m)}, \forall m \in \N$, so that
+Then, an element $\psi \in \mathcal{F}(H)$ can be represented as a sequence $\psi=\{ \psi^{(m)} \}_{m=0}^{\infty}$, where $\psi^{(0)} \in \C$ (or $\R$), $\psi^{(m)} \in H^{(m)}, \forall \bea{m \geq 1}$, so that

 Here $\|\cdot\|_{H^{(m)}}$ denotes the norm induced by the inner product in $H^{(m)}$ (see Proposition $1$, \S \RomanNumeralCaps{2}.4 in \cite{RS1}). \end{definition}

 As we anticipated, we will rather work with a subspace of $\Fock$, the so-called Boson Fock space that we are going to define.
 First we need to define the $m$-fold symmetric tensor product of $H$ as follows: